Sunny Turkey Burgers

 1. Mix first nine ingredients in large bowl.

 2. Using your bare hands, massage the ingredients into ground turkey so they’re evenly distributed.
 Do not over-mix.
 Mix just well enough to combine ingredients so no clumps remain.
+Shape into six patties.
 Wash hands after handling raw meat.

 3. Place patties on plate or baking tray lined with wax paper.
 Cover with plastic wrap and refrigerate for about an hour.